 2020 has thrust us headfirst into remote work, altering our employee experience.
 And yes, I know that many of us already had dedicated work from home days before, but this is different.
 EVERYONE is home… kids, spouses, etc. This has presented many unique obstacles for us as individual employees, as well as for those of us in management roles.
+The digital employee experience needs to be the focus.

-I spoke with Lauren McCollem, VP of Marketing at LogMeIn, and she shared some meaningful insight into how her employee experience has been and her experience managing all remote employees.
+I spoke with Lauren McCollem, VP of Marketing at LogMeIn, and she shared some meaningful insight into how her digital employee experience has been and her experience managing all remote employees.

 First, what did work remote look like at LogMeIn before COVID-19?

 LM: We have a geographically dispersed team, but most of the team was based in one of our physical office locations.
 Remote work was something many employees adopted, but generally only a day or two a week.
 Remote workers though, often seemed and felt a bit left out.
 Typically, if you were working from home (WFH), you were one of a few people on the team that worked that way.
 Most others would be in office, collaborating directly with one another.
 This was especially true during team-wide meetings.
-We’ve always been heavy users of video meeting, but if there were a group of us in an office we wouldn’t always default to the video being on, so our remote team members would not get the same experience.
+We’ve always been heavy users of video meeting, but if there were a group of us in an office we wouldn’t always default to the video being on, so our remote team members would not get the same digital employee experience.
 This left them feeling out of the loop and sometimes disconnected.

 How has the employee experience changed day-to-day?